 “The patient can go to blood test” Yes – No

 Does this mean “The patient is able go there?” or does it mean “we are ready to send the patient there”.

-You might recieve different answers, depending the pespective the user is answering the question from!
+This means you might receive different answers, depending the perspective the user is answering the question from!
 This should be prevented at all circumstances!

 “Do you want to prevent to get no sugar with cream?”

 Now what are you going to prevent exactly?

 Sometimes it is already difficult enough to answer the question… So please do not make a riddle from the question?

 4. Structure of Triage design